-- Asset Lock does affect decision on property, dividends and officer pay
+- The Asset Lock can affect decisions on property, dividends and officer pay

 - There is intended to be the extra administration of the annual CIC report (although we have no experience of the CIC Regulator enforcing the requirement for the report)

-Mounteney Solicitors have established numerous CICs; our CIC Formation service (that can be bought on the internet) is intended to be an economical method of establishing a new CIC.
+Mounteney Legal Services has established numerous CICs; our CIC Formation service (that can be bought on the internet) is intended to be an economical method of establishing a new CIC.

 How long will it take?